 A basic microprocessor such as the original Intel 8008 device has a 16 bit address bus and an 8 bit data bus so can address 64 Kbytes of memory.
-It is an A16/D8 memory architecture.
+It is an A16/D8 processor core.
 Internally it has instruction fetch, decode and execute logic.
 This device is a bus master or initiator of bus transactions.

 The interrupt input makes it save its PC and load a fixed value instead: an external hardware event forces it to make a jump.

 The high-order address bits are decoded to create chip enable signals for each of the connected peripherals, such as the RAM, ROM and UART.